kirjai/deprecated-blog/_posts/2016-03-17-form-validation.markdown

 We can use the usual standard HTML validators, like `required`, `minlength` etc. inside our HTML, but let's add validators to the form inside our form configuration object.

-We will want to use `Validators`, a class we need to import from `@angular/common` module.
+We will want to use `Validators`, a class we need to import from `@angular/forms` module.

 {% highlight javascript %}
   // email-form.component.ts

-  import { FormBuilder, Validators } from '@angular/common';
+  import { FormBuilder, Validators } from '@angular/forms';

   ...
 {% endhighlight %}

-In order to make the email input field required, we need to add the 'required' validator to where we are defining a new `Control` - `email`.
+In order to make the email input field required, we need to add the 'required' validator to where we are defining a new `FormControl` - `email`.
 The validator we want applied to a control is provided as the second element inside our Control array value:

 {% highlight javascript %}